apache/sedona/docs/setup/publish.md

 R CMD check --as-cran apache.sedona_*.tar.gz
 ```
 5. Instructions on how to submit a R package to CRAN are at the bottom of the [CRAN front page](https://cran.r-project.org/), “Submitting to CRAN.”
 Submission is now via [a web form](https://xmpalantir.wu.ac.at/cransubmit/).
 6. Close the staging repo on https://repository.apache.org.
-If the staging repo has been automatically closed by the system, please read ==Use Maven Release Plugin directly from an existing tag==.
+If the staging repo has been automatically closed by the system, please read below.

 #### Use Maven Release Plugin directly from an existing tag